giovannikarioca/giovannikarioca/README.md

 # Hi there, welcome to my profile! 👋

-I’m a Tech Lead and Software Engineer at [@Meta](https://meta.com.br/) and [@BRFGlobal](https://www.brf-global.com/), passionate about both technology and design.
+I’m a Tech Lead / Software Arquitech at [@Insi](https://insi.com/br), supporting T1 clientes, passionate about both technology and design.
 I specialize in building cross-platform mobile applications for Android and iOS using React Native—as well as native development with Kotlin and Swift.
 On the web side, I have deep expertise in React JS, Next JS and Vanilla JavaScript, and on the server side I’ve built back-end services with Node JS and Go.

 ## About me ⭐